 Here’s what makes Madeira’s tax structure stand out:

-• 5% corporate income tax rate under the Madeira Free Trade Zone Regime
+- 5% corporate income tax rate under the Madeira Free Trade Zone Regime

-• 14,7% standard corporate income tax rate
+- 14,7% standard corporate income tax rate

-• 19.6% personal income tax rate on dividends (reduced from mainland’s 28%)
+- 19.6% personal income tax rate on dividends (reduced from the mainland’s 28%)

-• 8.75% special rate for qualified start-ups on first €50,000
+- 8.75% special rate for qualified start-ups on first €50,000

 Companies in the Madeira Free Trade Zone need to meet certain substance requirements to qualify for these benefits.
 Job creation serves as the foundation for these tax benefits, which scale up based on employment levels.
 To cite an instance, companies that create 1-2 jobs can benefit from tax advantages on income up to €2,730,000.
-Companies creating more than 100 jobs can benefit on income up to €205,500,000.
+Companies creating more than 100 jobs can benefit from income up to €205,500,000.

 The MIBC-licensed companies’ non-resident shareholders enjoy extra perks.
 They don’t pay withholding tax on dividends as long as they reside outside blacklisted jurisdictions.
 This tax exemption and Portugal’s extensive network of double taxation treaties make Madeira an attractive hub for international investment structures.